 Except for content and content marketing!

-So what makes content marketing such a viable investment option even in times as tough as these?
+So what makes marketing in content such a viable investment option even in times as tough as these?

 Reasons to Invest in Content Marketing

-The need for content marketing was born when internet users were tired of Ad overload.
-Content marketing emerged as a more subtle form of establishing your brand over these in-your-face aggressive campaigns.
+The need for marketing was born when internet users were tired of Ad overload.
+Content marketing emerged as a more subtle form of establishing your brand over these aggressive in-your-face campaigns.

-Here are a few reasons why content marketing is important now:
+Here are a few reasons why marketing your content is important now:

 1. Compounding Returns of Content Marketing